ochiuom/qiskit-01/README.md

 ## Getting Started

 1. Set up your Raspberry Pi 5 with the necessary software (refer to installation instructions).
-2. Clone this repository to your local machine and the Raspberry Pi 5.
+2. Clone this repository to your Raspberry Pi 5.
 3. Follow the step-by-step instructions in the provided files to run the experiments.
 4. Compare and analyze the results from classical simulation and quantum hardware.